 So there are a lot of different problems with the BitLocker pre-boot environment and localization.
 It’s a pretty big deal that you can’t change the keyboard layout and language independently of each other.
 It’s even more of a problem when you can’t change the language without reinstalling the operating system from scratch.
 On top of these issues, the user isn’t notified in any way about these limitations when setting up their encryption password.

-If the user were told to that they’d be limited to another keyboard layout for their password, they could avoid including symbols and characters/numbers in their password that vary between their own keyboard layout and the pre-boot environment keyboard layout.
+If the user were told that they’d be limited to another keyboard layout for their password, they could avoid including symbols and characters/numbers in their password that vary between their own keyboard layout and the pre-boot environment keyboard layout.
 This isn’t a good solution, but it would at least help the user avoid locking them out of their own computers.

-I can’t really fault Microsoft for not making localization work perfectly in an optional feature that has to be enabled by group policy.
+I can’t fault Microsoft for not making localization work perfectly in an optional feature that has to be enabled by group policy.
 However, Microsoft should at least have provided their users with more information about the limitations of this feature to help people avoid characters and symbols in passwords that won’t work in.

 You can leave feedback to Microsoft and vote on this report in the Windows Feedback Hub (link only works on Windows 10) to let them know you consider this an important issue.